fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_34.jpg)

-Figure 3.34: Sorting using the lambda function
+Caption: Sorting using the lambda function

 Recall that the `%` (`modulo`) operator returns the remainder from the division of the first list.